Les Moucheurs Endiablés

 THE DEVIL’S RIVER

-the only fly fishing area
+A unique fly fishing area

-In 2007, of the 15 km of river managed by our association, a section of nearly 5 km was reserved by regulation for fly fishing only.
-The sector starts at the junction with the Boulé river (P1) up to the Avalanche stream (P5).
-Access to this area is along Chemin Duplessis.
-In total there are eleven access points all marked out.
+A section of nearly 5 km is reserved by regulation for fly fishing only.
+This section starts at the junction with the Boulé River (P0) to the Avalanche stream (P5).
+Access to

 The only river in Quebec to have obtained this privilege outside of the salmon rivers, the Diable River is a jewel of which we are very proud and which we strive to preserve.